-This easy science activity is great for learning about how some materials absorb water, and some do not.
-For older children, it can be used to demonstrate capillary action.
+This easy science activity is great for learning about how some materials absorb water and some do not.
+It can also be used to demonstrate capillary action to older children.

 You’ll need